 Explore Inside Chicago's Famous Movable Bridges

-If you’ve ever been on the Chicago Architecture Foundation River Cruise aboard Chicago’s First Lady Cruises, you’ve most likely learned about Chicago’s famous movable bridges.
+If you’ve ever been on a Mercury Cruise, you’ve most likely learned about Chicago’s famous movable bridges.
 Within the city limits there are a total of 52 movable bridges with 43 of them still operable.
 During your cruise, you would have passed underneath nearly half of them, many of which are the Trunnion Bascule style.
 However, if the cruise peaked your interest and you wanted to learn more about the famous bridges, then head down the riverwalk to the McCormick Bridgehouse Museum.

 The McCormick Bridgehouse and Chicago River Museum celebrate the Chicago River and its world-famous movable bridges.
 Beginning at the river level and spiraling five stories up, the McCormick Bridgehouse & Chicago River Museum provide a one-of-a-kind opportunity to explore a historic landmark bridgehouse.